Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

-# Developing Bots for EVE Online
+# Developing for EVE Online

 Do you want to learn how to build a bot or intel tool for EVE Online or customize an existing one?
-This guide explains the process I use to make these apps.
+This guide shows you how I make apps like these.

 In part, this is a summary of my ~~failings~~ learnings from development projects.
 But most importantly, this guide lives from and evolves with your questions, so thank you for the feedback!

 Wondering what outcome to expect?
-Two examples are the [mining bot](https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md) and [warp-to-0 autopilot](https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md).
+Two examples are the [mining bot](https://to.botengine.org/guide/app/eve-online-mining-bot) and [warp-to-0 autopilot](https://to.botengine.org/guide/app/eve-online-autopilot-bot).

 ## Scope and Overall Direction

 My way of working is just one out of many, reflecting the kinds of projects I work on and my preferences.
-Important to me are simplicity, sustainability, and robustness.
-That is why I select methods that are easy to explain and have a low maintenance effort.
+I select methods that are simple and easy to explain and lead to software with low maintenance costs.

-For those who already have some experience in software development, I compiled the following overview of my technical decisions:
+For those who already have some experience in software development, I compiled the following overview of my technical decisions (If you have no experience in programming, this list probably is less interesting, feel free to skip it):

 + I do not write into the game client's memory or use injection.
 These techniques can allow for more direct control of the game.
 A downside of these methods is they enable CCP to detect the presence of the foreign program.
 Another reason I don't use injection is the more complex concept makes it harder to learn and maintain implementations.
 For my projects, I stay close to the user interface and control the game by sending mouse and keyboard input.